purvin555/angular7demo/README.md

 ### Purvin's Angular 7 Demo

-This is an responsive application developed using Angular 7 framework, Angular Material is a UI component library as well as Bootstrap CSS framework.
+This is an responsive application developed using Angular 7 framework and Angular Material (a UI component library) as well as Bootstrap CSS framework.

 ## Check working demo at https://purvin555.github.io/angular7demo/